It's a Breeze! Council Selects Name for Bikeshare System.

 For more information about the Bikeshare program, please visit our Bikeshare page.

-Planning Commission to Resume Zoning Ordinance Discussions in January
+Planning Commission Zoning Ordinance Discussions Expected to Conclude March 18

 The Redline Public Review Draft Zoning Ordinance Update has been released and is available for public comment.
 Based on the Planning Commission's discussions, public comments, and continued staff analysis over 20 Planning Commission hearings, redline edits have been made to the initial draft of the Zoning Ordinance Update.
-A Town Hall meeting was held on November 19, 2014 and the Commission met on December 3, 10 and 17 and will meet every Wednesday in January to wrap up discussions on March 4, March 5 (if necessary) and March 18.
+A Town Hall meeting was held on November 19, 2014, the Commission met in December, January and February, and are expected to wrap up discussions on March 4, March 5 (if necessary) and March 18.

 Hard copies are available at all Santa Monica library branches and at the City Planning counter in City Hall.
 Opportunities for public comment will continue to be available throughout the Planning Commission's review of the Redline Public Review Draft Zoning Ordinance as well as throughout the City Council's review of the draft Zoning Ordinance Update.
 A Zoning Ordinance Cross Reference Chart and a Public Correspondence Chart are also available for review.

-City Council is expected to review and discuss the Zoning Ordinance Update in early Spring, 2015.
+City Council is expected to review and discuss the Zoning Ordinance Update in April, 2015.